 No need to go down to your local chippy or search for a restaurant that makes real British-style fish and chips.
 This British Fish and Chips recipe produces that perfectly crispy and flavorful result you’re craving!
-Recreate the PERFECT British Fish & Chips right at home!
+Recreate the BEST British Fish and Chips right at home!

 And as for the chips, the credit goes to Belgium.

 One of the earliest references to fish and chips in England comes from none other than my favorite author, Charles Dickens, who in 1838 noted the “fried fish warehouses” in Oliver Twist.
 The famous Victorian chef, Alexis Soyer, also noted in his 1845 cookbook a recipe for “Fried Fish, Jewish Fashion.”

 On an interesting side note, the first reference to the term “chips” for fries also came from Charles Dickens in A Tale of Two Cities, where he referred to them as “husky chips of potatoes, fried with some reluctant drops of oil”.

 The first known fish & chip shop was opened by Joseph Malin, a Jewish immigrant, in London in the 1860’s.

 Originally a dish of the working classes, fish and chips have remained a cultural icon in the UK for going on two centuries.